sudhanshumukherjeexx/mutiple-document-rag-system/docs/README.md

 ## License

-This code is provided as-is for educational under MIT License.
+This code is provided as-is for educational and commercial use.

 ## Credits

-Built with <3 by Sudhanshu and:
+Built with:
 - LangChain for LLM orchestration
 - OpenAI for language models
 - FAISS for vector search
 - Sentence Transformers for embeddings

+## Support

+For issues or questions:
+1. Check the troubleshooting section
+2. Review logs in `logs/rag_system.log`
+3. Examine metrics in `logs/metrics.json`
+4. Enable DEBUG logging for detailed information

+---

+**Version**: 1.0.0
+**Last Updated**: 2024